Peter Sühring: Life and career

 Sühring was born and raised in Berlin-Charlottenburg.
 He was a choirboy in the Staats- und Domchor Berlin and learned to play the cello and piano.
 He studied musicology, literary studies and philosophy in Tübingen and Berlin from 1967 to 1971 and from 2001 to 2002.
 He adhered to the "Great Refusal" recommended by Alfred North Whitehead, Virginia Woolf, Simone Weil, and Herbert Marcuse, the "primary characteristic of a critique based on ideals of untrue statements about reality" (Whitehead 1926) and took leave of the bourgeoisie.
-Activist in the West Berlin Kinderladen movement, unauthorized first publication and commentary on Walter Benjamin's writings on children's theater and children's education.
-From 1972 to 1981, he worked in print shops and publishing houses, and as a manager in the Arbeiterjugend (Workers' Youth) and as a works council member in the book wholesale trade.
+As part of the movement "West Berliner Kinderläden", he edited the unauthorized first publication and commentary on Walter Benjamin's writings on children's theater and children's education.
+From 1972 to 1981, he worked in print shops and publishing houses, and as a works council member in the book wholesale trade.
 From 1981 to 1997, he worked in Tübingen (in the bookstore Gastl) and in 1997/98 in Berlin as a scientific assortment manager (for philosophy, philology and social sciences), bookseller examination in 1985.
 He entered into historical music research with Elisabeth Musiquen (Academy for Historical Performance Practice Berlin) in 1999–2002.
 Today he lives and works as a music historian and publicist in Bornheim and Berlin.

 In 2002, he wrote his master's thesis on the rhythm of the trobadors at the Humboldt University of Berlin.
 In 2004, he prepared a catalog of the Berlin and Łódźs holdings of Philipp Spitta's library for the Berlin University of the Arts Library, sponsored by the Ernst von Siemens Music Foundation.
 In 2006, he received his doctorate from Saarland University with a thesis on Wolfgang Amadeus Mozart's childhood operas.
 He conducted research on the German musicologist Gustav Jacobsthal from 2007 to 2009 as a fellow of the German Research Foundation (DFG) and from 2009 to 2012 as a research fellow of the Berlin University of the Arts, publishing a selection edition of his estate in 2010 and a scholarly biography of him in 2012.
 He also edited other previously unpublished writings by Gustav Jacobsthal.
-One focus of his work is Judaism in music and literature as well as questions of anti-Semitism.
+One focus of his work is Judaism in philosophy, music and literature.

-He also published on the composers, musicologists, philosophers and writers Jean-Philippe Rameau, Wolfgang Amadeus Mozart, Felix Mendelssohn Bartholdy, Robert Schumann, Anton Reicha, Jean-Jacques Rousseau Johann Wolfgang von Goethe, Heinrich Heine, Friedrich Hölderlin, Gertrud Kolmar, Karl Marx, Eduard Grell, Adolf Bernhard Marx, Theodor Hagen, Philipp Spitta, Hermann Kretzschmar, and Leo Blech.
+He also published on the composers, musicologists, philosophers and writers Jean-Philippe Rameau, Wolfgang Amadeus Mozart, Felix Mendelssohn Bartholdy, Robert Schumann, Anton Reicha, Jean-Jacques Rousseau, Johann Wolfgang von Goethe, Heinrich Heine, Friedrich Hölderlin, Adelbert von Chamisso, Gertrud Kolmar, Karl Marx, Eduard Grell, Adolf Bernhard Marx, Theodor Hagen, Philipp Spitta, Hermann Kretzschmar, Leo Blech, Ferenc Fricsay und Giuseppe Verdi.

 Since 1995, he has also worked as a music critic.
 His reviews were initially published mainly in daily newspapers, and in recent years increasingly in online media, such as info-netz-musik.
 Sühring is among others since 1999 a permanent freelancer for the magazine Concerto - Das Magazin für Alte Musik, as well as at Forum Musikbibliothek.